donmccurdy/glTF-Transform/README.md

 > **NOTICE:** Experimental and incomplete.

-Splits a glTF file, so that separate meshes are in separate bin files.
+Splits a glTF file's binary payload, so that separate meshes are in separate bin files.

 ## Installation